 And, if employees must be paid overtime for each minute they work in excess of 8 hours in a day, what do they do when they have to attend to personal errands during working hours?
 If an employee needs to pick up his sick kid after only working 6 hours, he would probably like to make up for that missed time on the next day but, obviously, that would tip him into overtime.

 Luckily, the California labor board recognizes that sometimes daily overtime isn’t overworking and that it is beneficial for employees to sometimes work more than 8 hours in a day.
 The two exceptions I am referring to are, specifically:

 The makeup time rule was designed as a convenience for employees.
-An employer may not abuse this to avoid paying overtime.
+It is not to be abused by the employer to get out of paying overtime.
 To protect employees, there are some rules surrounding this daily overtime exception.